 Application for Admission

 Doctoral students are admitted in the fall of each academic year; off-cycle admissions are rare.
-Review of applications begins on 15 January and those submitting complete files by that date will be notified of admission decisions by the end of February.
-Late applications are considered only in compelling cases and those contemplating a late application are encouraged to contact the Director of the PAP Program before undertaking the effort.
+Review of applications begins on 31 December and those submitting complete files by that date will be notified of admission decisions by the end of January.
+A late application deadline of April 30th is available in compelling cases.
+Those contemplating a late application are encouraged to contact the Director of the PAP Program before undertaking the effort.

 Applicants submit two different packets of materials, one to the University’s Office of Admissions, Registration, and Records and the other to the PAP Program Office.
 Materials for the Admissions Office (P.O.
 Box 751, Portland, OR 97207-0751) are: